With the Christmas retail results in full swing, now seems like a good time to answer this question.

 - Looking for a consistent operating history – are they still doing what they’ve done in the past?

 - Checking the debt levels.
 Are total borrowings only a few times operating earnings and interest payments covered many times over?

-But before getting into detailed analysis of a company it’s worth knowing if it has a decent chance of producing good future results and that’s where a focus on long term earnings yield, long term growth and a sustainable income can make a big difference.
+But before getting into a detailed analysis of a company, it’s worth knowing if it has a decent chance of producing good future results, and that’s where a focus on long-term earnings yield, long-term growth and a sustainable income can make a big difference.